Easy Oat Flour Pancakes (Vegan + Gluten Free!)

 Get ready for your new favorite go-to vegan pancake recipe.
-These incredibly easy and simple vegan oatmeal pancakes are THE healthy breakfast to make for kids and adults alike!
+These incredibly easy and simple vegan oatmeal pancakes are THE healthy vegan breakfast to make for the whole family (and check out 40 of our favorite vegan breakfast recipes here!).

-And yet, these oatmeal pancakes are so incredibly fluffy, soft, and tender.
+And yet, vegan oatmeal pancakes are so incredibly fluffy, soft, and tender.
 They cook to be nice and puffy, yet deliciously melt in your mouth, like classic pancakes.

 Both kids and adults just love these pancakes, so if you have picky eaters or are making for more than just you, this is your pancake recipe.
 Plus, you can easily double or even triple this recipe for more servings for a crowd or brunch.

-And the cool part is that these vegan oat pancakes are nutrient packed, yet you’d never know it.
+Bonus: these vegan oat flour pancakes are nutrient packed, yet you’d never know it.
 Made from oats, they’re full of whole grain and minerals.

 As I mentioned above, you only need 5 ingredients for these easy vegan oatmeal pancakes, and that’s truly it.

-- Rolled oats: you can use certified gluten free oats if you need to!
+- Oat flour: you can use store bought oat flour, or make your own certified gluten free homemade oat flour instead.
 I used One Degree Organics sprouted gluten free oats, and these turned out wonderfully!
 I do not recommend using steel cut oats for this recipe.
 It will be really hard to make oat flour from them.

-- Dairy free milk: these taste best with coconut or oat milk, but you can use any dairy free milk that you’d like!
+- Vegan buttermilk: these taste best with almond milk, soy milk, or oat milk, but you can use any dairy free milk that you’d like!
+The homemade vegan buttermilk is super simple: just dairy free milk and apple cider vinegar!

 - Coconut sugar: as mentioned above, these vegan oatmeal pancakes are entirely refined sugar free!